 Local Authorities in Wales have the statutory duty to deliver services that safeguard and promote the well being of children looked after and to secure permanency for them by the most appropriate route.
 Adoption is one route by which permanency can be achieved for children looked after and the statutory responsibility for developing and managing their individual care plans rests with Local Authorities.
 Any analysis of cases where adoption is the agreed plan for children looked after concludes that the adoption system needs to start from the fact that currently more than 80% of all adoption work is conducted by local authorities and more than 80% of prospective adopters recruited are done so by local authorities.

 (A) Legislation

-The existence and restrictions of current legislation, and the use of the terms in the legislation, particularly in relation to 'Agency' must be considered as a precursor to reform agency, voluntary organisations in Wales can be registered as an Adoption Agency.
-These regulations may need to be assessed against agreed proposals to determine any necessary changes.
+The existence and restrictions of current legislation, and the use of the terms in the legislation, particularly in relation to 'Agency' must be considered as a precursor to reform....